 - Faculty Resources

 - Become a Preceptor

 - Faculty and Staff

 Physician Assistant Program Accreditation

 The purpose of accreditation is to establish and maintain standards of quality.
 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) is the only agency authorized to accredit PA Educational Programs.
-ARC-PA defines Accreditation – Provisional as:

 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program's ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Accreditation-Provisional does not ensure any subsequent accreditation status.
 Accreditation-Provisional is limited to no more than five years from matriculation of the first class.

 Accreditation-Provisional remains in effect until the program achieves accreditation-continued after its third review, closes or withdraws from the accreditation process, or until accreditation is withdrawn for failure to comply with the Standards.